 The program offers only the Certificate of Advanced Study (CAS) leading to SBL, SDL or SDBL certification.
 The program does not lead to a “degree” (Masters or Doctoral).

-The SBL (School Building Leader) and SDL (School District Leader) programs may be completed concurrently and require 30 graduate credits including the Internship requirement total.
-(Ten courses counting the Internship).
+The SBL (School Building Leader) and SDL (School District Leader) programs may be completed concurrently with 10 courses (30 total credits).
+This includes the internship requirement.

 The SDBL (School District Business Leader) is considered a separate program and application to it must be made separately.
 It is currently listed as a 36 credit hour program with several specific course requirements complemented by courses required for SBL or SDL certification.